Introduction

 Bypassing visibility

 Visibility control works a bit weird with dependency injection.
 When a type is private, only context that have visibility should be able to inject it, but the dependency injection framework should still be able to construct it, even if the generated code is in some random mod.
-Currently Rust only allow visibility bypass to be granted to a mod that is a parent of the current mod.
+Currently, Rust only allow visibility bypass to be granted to a mod that is a parent of the current mod.

 Lockjaw handles this with the #[component_visible] attribute macro.
 The macro modifies the struct declaration, so it is declared as public with a hidden name, and then alias the original name with the original visibility.
 Internally Lockjaw uses the hidden name.
 Everything is actually public.